Konami Windy II

 DON'T NECK THE MONITOR.

-http://www.arcaderepairtips.com/ - See this site for some great videos and guides on arcade monitors.
+http://www.arcaderepairtips.com/ - See this site for some great videos and guides on setting up and adjusting arcade monitors.

 Now the tricky bit, take your time with this bit as this is the make or break part.

-Prepare the area so there is nothing you are going to trip on, have the Monitor mounting screws and screw driver to hand, secure the machine so it wont roll backwards on its wheels (against a wall is good).
+Prepare the area so there is nothing you are going to trip on, have the monitor mounting screws and screw driver to hand, secure the machine so it wont roll backwards on its wheels (against a wall is good).

-Secure all cables (I used Spiral Wrap) as you don't want one falling down and getting trapped while you're holding a heavy fragile monitor.
+Secure all the cables (I used two small length of Spiral Wrap) as you don't want any cables falling down and getting trapped while you're holding a heavy, fragile monitor.

-Check the monitor is up the right way, carefully pick it up and install it in the machine, in my case the monitor will be set horizontal, the Anode connector is on the top.
+Check the monitor is up the right way, carefully pick it up and install it in the machine, in my case the monitor will be in the horizontal mode so the Anode connector would be at the top.

-If this looks too hard you can lay the machine down on it's back (on carpet or a large mat so as not to scratch the plastic) and install it that way, depend how strong you feel or you can get someone else to help you.
+If this looks too hard you can lay the machine down on it's back (on carpet or a large mat so as not to scratch the plastic) and install it that way, depends how strong you feel or you can get someone else to help you.